-Bachelor of Social Science Honours in Population studies
+Bachelor of Social Sciences Honours in Population Studies

-Qualification Code: 1FW L01 L601M
+Qualification Code: 1FW L01 L601M School of Social Sciences

 This is a one-year programme of course work and research project.
 It is intended to introduce students planning to make a career in population studies (Population and Development) and workers in Population-related areas to relevant training in the field.
 It will also prepare them for further training and research leading to Masters and eventually PhD programme.